-Welcome to Faces & Places – my brand new interview series that explores the amazing, interesting and inspiring faces of Chicago and eventually the world, the places that define them in their element of creativity and how travel affects their lives.
+Thanks for stopping by my brand new Faces & Places interview series that explores the amazing, interesting and inspiring faces of Chicago and eventually the world, the places that define them in their element of creativity and how travel affects their lives.

 To kick things off, I’d like to introduce you to Kelli DePaolis – artist and creator of the Haute Mod brand.
 Haute Mod is a creative brand that lets Kelli express her love of the arts that features a modern aesthetic, vibrant colors and bold lines.
 Her designs turn blank spaces into statement spaces.